Discontinuous Homomorphisms of $C(X)$ with $2^{\aleph_0}>\aleph_2$: Extendable functions

-We state the central technical condition that permits the inductive construction of the following sections. \begin{definition} $($Extendable Function$)$ Assume \begin{enumerate} \item $M$ is a c.t.m. of ZFC. \item $P$ is the poset adding generic reals indexed by ordinal $\kappa$. \item $G$ is $P$-generic over $M$. \item $F$ is an ultrapower of $\R$ over a standard non-principal ultrafilter on $\omega$ in M[G]. \item $X$ is a countable, algebraically stratified subring of $F$. \item $Y$ is a subring of the Esterle Algebra $\ea\in M[G]$ and is closed under partial sums and coefficients. \item $\phi:X\to Y$ is a level $\R$-isomorphism. \end{enumerate} Then $\phi$ is an extendable function. \end{definition} We interpret a splitting map on a set of countable ordinals as a function on terms in the forcing language as in [\ref{Dumas}].
+We state the central technical condition that permits the inductive construction of the following sections.
+We restrict our attention to functions from terms for a standard ultrapower of $\R$ to terms for elements of the Esterle algebra. \begin{definition} $($Extendable Function$)$ Let $M$ be a c.t.m.of ZFC, $P$ be the poset adding generic reals indexed by a countable ordinal and $G$ be $P$-generic over $M$.
+The term function, $\phi:X\to Y$, is extendable provided that the following are satisfied: \begin{enumerate} \item $X$ is a set of terms of strict level for a subring of a standard ultrapower of $\R$ (over $\omega$) in $M[G]$ that has countable transcendence degree over $\R$ \item $Y$ is a set of terms of strict level for elements of the Esterle algebra that is closed under partial sums and contains coefficients \item $\phi:X\to Y$ is a level term function that is forced to be an $\R$-isomorphism (with respect to $\R \cap X$). \end{enumerate} \end{definition} We interpret a splitting map on a set of countable ordinals as a function on terms in the forcing language as in [\ref{Dumas}].
 If $\nu$ is a vertex of a morass, $\theta_{\nu}$ is the ordinal associated with $\nu$, $X\cap M^{P(\theta_{\nu})}$ is morass-commutative beneath $\nu$ and $\sigma\in \mathcal{F}_{\nu \nu+1}$ is the splitting function on $\theta_{\nu}$ then $X\cup \sigma[X]$ is morass-commutative beneath $\nu+1$.
 We will show that an extendable function may be commutatively extended by a splitting function to an extendable function.